Fire TV Stick Remote Not Working: Reasons and DIY Fixes

 [5].
 To finish the process, press and hold the Home button for ten seconds while standing within the range of 10 feet from the device.

-If you have an Alexa Voice remote with volume and power buttons, you will see a blue light flash at the top of your remote for Fire TV Smart TV Remote and Fire TV Soundbar emote.
-If it does not flash, then try pressing and holding the Home button for another 10 seconds.
+If you have an Alexa Voice remote with volume and power buttons, you will see a blue light flash at the top of the Fire TV Remote.
+If it does not flash, try pressing and holding the Home button for another 10 seconds.

-In case the Fire TV remote is not compatible, you can alternatively use the Amazon Fire TV app as a remote from your smartphone.
+If the Fire TV remote is incompatible, you can use the Amazon Fire TV app as a remote from your smartphone.

 [1].
-First, install the Amazon Fire TV app on your smartphone using Google Play Store for Android devices and the App Store for iPhones.
+First, install the Amazon Fire TV app on your smartphone from the official store.

 [2].
 Turn on your TV and Sign-In with your Amazon Fire TV account.